 EX: User name to Take Ownership with: Brink

-Open a elevated command prompt
+Open an elevated command prompt

 In the elevated command prompt, type the command below and press Enter

-.
+to take ownership of the file.
 NOTE: Substitute full path of file with the full path of the file that you want to take ownership of within quotes.

 takeown /f "full path of file"